reneaas/ComputationalPhysics/projects/project4/README.md

 ## Codes (Documentation)
 To run the codes of the project, we advise to clone the repository pertaining to this project and run the codes in the following way:

+## Producing new results

-The primary code of the numerical project is [main.py](https://github.com/reneaas/ComputationalPhysics/blob/master/projects/project3/codes/main.py).
+The primary code of the numerical project is [main.py](https://github.com/reneaas/ComputationalPhysics/blob/master/projects/project4/codes/main.py).
 It automates pretty much everything.
 A call to this can be done in the following way with respect to which problem one wants to solve:

 The first thing you'll run if you wish to produce new data is